Right of Way at Intersections: Who Goes First and When to YieldUpdated Oct. 12, 2020

 Right-of-way on driveways and private roads

-If seeking to enter a main road from a driveway, alley or private road, a motorist must yield to all traffic already on the main road and any pedestrian traffic wishing to cross the driveway’s entrance.
+If seeking to enter the main road from a driveway, alley or private road, a motorist must yield to all traffic already on the main road and any pedestrian traffic wishing to cross the driveway’s entrance.
 When obstacles obstruct your view of the sidewalk in either direction, you should come to a full stop prior to the sidewalk to check for pedestrians before proceeding.

 Motorists parked by the roadside who wish to re-enter traffic on the roadway must also yield to vehicles already using the roadway.
 If you intend to turn into a driveway or alley situated immediately after an intersection, do not begin to signal your turn until you have entered the intersection.
 Otherwise, you may confuse other road users.